 Melanie joined the BIM Academy team in 2019 as a Project Manager and is responsible for managing a variety of projects – ranging from digital strategy development through to information management on live projects.
 She is also interested in research, particularly surrounding capability assessments and upskilling practices, as well as keeping up to date with developments in industry policy.
-In 2015 Melanie completed her undergraduate degree in architectural technology at Edinburgh Napier University and she is now on track to complete her PhD from Napier in 2020, with a thesis that has investigated competency related barriers to effective BIM adoption in the UK.
+In 2015 Melanie completed her undergraduate degree in architectural technology at Edinburgh Napier University and gained her PhD from Napier in 2021, with a thesis that investigated competency related barriers to effective BIM adoption in the UK.

 How would you summarise your current role?